apache/mesos/docs/docker-volume.md

 # Docker Volume Support in Mesos Containerizer

-Mesos 1.0 adds the Docker volume support for MesosContainerizer (a.k.a., the unified containerizer) by introducing a new isolator, called `docker/volume` isolator.
+Mesos 1.0 adds Docker volume support to the [MesosContainerizer](mesos-containerizer.md) (a.k.a., the unified containerizer) by introducing the new `docker/volume` isolator.

 This document describes the motivation, overall architecture, configuration steps for enabling Docker volume isolator, and required framework changes.